Rangers beat Bruins, Gallant off to record start as coach - NewsBreak

 STARS 3, AVALANCHE 1

-DALLAS — Joe Pavelski scored twice in 20 seconds in the opening 1:31 to reach 400 career goals, and two goaltenders combined to shut down the NHL’s highest-scoring team as Dallas beat Colorado.
+DALLAS (AP) -- Joe Pavelski scored twice in 20 seconds in the opening 1:31 to reach 400 career goals, and two goaltenders combined to shut down the NHL’s highest-scoring team as Dallas beat Colorado.

 Denis Gurianov added a power-play goal for Dallas, which has won its last five home games and five of six overall.